hyginn/qqid/README.md

 ## `bird.carp.7TsBWtwqtKAeCTNk8f`

 This is a **QQID**.
 It is one of 340,282,366,920,938,463,463,374,607,431,768,211,456 unique numbers that can be produced in this format.
-That's ~3 x 10<sup>38</sup>, or threehundredforty undecillion.
+That's ~3 x 10<sup>38</sup>, or three hundred and forty undecillion.
 That's approximately the number of atoms in 3 cubic kilometres of water.
 There is no process that would reasonably produce `bird.carp.7TsBWtwqtKAeCTNk8f` again. `bird.carp.7TsBWtwqtKAeCTNk8f` was forged in Australia in a machine that measures the inherent randomness of quantum fluctuations of the vacuum, it was interpreted and formatted in Canada, stored in GitHub's data cloud, and visualized by you.
 Yet, I would immediately recognize that a number in one of my documents might be this one: Hello, _bird carp_!
 That's what makes QQIDs interesting.

 ----